Economic Impact | Key Insights

 There remains a high need for financial assistance, housing, healthcare and food among fire-affected individuals.

-The majority of respondents still receive some assistance, but the extent of support has decreased substantially and nearly a third of respondents have not received any assistance in the past month.
+The majority of respondents still receive some assistance, but the extent of support has decreased substantially and more than a third of respondents have not received any assistance in the past month.